Siarhei-Yarkavy/pipeWrapper/README.md

 ```
 ### Basic concepts
 * **Profile.**<br>
-    A named directory in **the same folder where pipeWrapper is located**
+    A named directory in **the same folder where pipeWrapper is located**.
     Profile has `consumer.json` and `producer.json` files with command line parameters
     and optional placeholders `%1`, `%2` etc. that are replaced with passed command line arguments.